ballerina-platform/module-ballerinax-azure.eventhub/eventhub/samples/README.md

 user properties and specified publisher ID.
 We must specify the event hub path and the event data in string/xml/json/byte[] array etc. formats as parameters to the send operation.
 Additionally we can specify user properties and broker properties as a map which is optional.
 We can also include publisher name as publisher ID.
-Events are specified as an array of BatchMessage records and each BatchMessage includes event data, and optional user properties and broker properties.
+Events are specified as an array of Event records and each Event includes event data, and optional user properties and broker properties.
 This is the basic scenario of sending an event with batch event to the event hub path named “myhub” with BatchEvent and publisher ID as “device-1”.
 It returns an eventhub error if the operation is unsuccessful.